In this article, you'll learn how to lower your processing rates as well as what types of merchants actually need a high risk merchant account.

 Usually the larger the business and the more they process, the lower the processing rates and the more generous the terms they’re offered.

 It would be lovely if all highrisk credit card processors treated each business the same, but sadly that’s just not the reality in today’s marketplace.
 Extending a line of credit isn’t quite as simple as it used to be.
 Processing credit cards has grown in complexity in recent years.Every business that applies for a merchant account is assessed for the level of risk that their business experiences.
-The level of risk has a dramatic effect on the processing rate that is offered to the business, and is usually centered around the amount of chargebacks that business receives offset by the volume merchants process each month.
-Chargeback prevention can go a long way towards helping you keep your chargeback rate much lower.
+The risk level has a dramatic effect on the processing rate that is offered to the business, and is usually centered around the amount of chargebacks that business receives offset by the volume merchants process each month.
+Chargeback prevention can go a long way towards helping you keep your chargeback ratio much lower.

 If your business is determined to be a high risk business, it makes it more difficult to secure a traditional merchant account.